a-n-rose/a-n-rose.github.io/_posts/2021-01-19-speech-utterance-separation.md

 # Sum Up

 I hope you have fun tinkering around with - and perhaps improving - this code.
-Please forgive any bugs that pop up.. if you feel so inclined, never hesitate to send an email.
+Please forgive any bugs that pop up.

 In the future I will look into individual utterance analysis.
 I am sure I'll find my baby's first word in there somewhere...